Schumacher

 Schumacher or Schuhmacher is an occupational surname (German, "shoemaker", pronounced [ˈʃuːmaxɐ], both variants can be used as surnames, with Schumacher being the more popular one, however, only the variant with three "h"s can also be used as a job description in modern German spelling).
 The variant Schumaker is also commonly seen in the USA.
-Still another variant is Shumacher.

 Notable people with the surname include: